 Our species, Homo sapiens, is an oddity among the life forms on this planet.
 Our societies are much larger and more complex than that of any other species, and our tools and artifacts are vastly more sophisticated than those made by any other creature.

 Understanding how and why these transformations occurred is one of the most compelling mysteries in all of science, and a puzzle whose solution lies at the heart of what it means to be human.
-Our research is collaborative—enlisting the resources of scientists and people who, like you, are interested in moving the science of human origins forward to “discover the future of our past.”
+Our research is collaborative—enlisting the resources of scientists and people who, like you, are interested in moving the science of human origins forward to connect the human past to the global future.

 Director, Institute of Human Origins